 C7 bulbs are the smaller than C9s.
 The have an E12 candelabra base, the same size as a night light bulb.
-They are around 1 1/2 inches long and generally use 5 watt bulbs.
+They are around 1 1/2 inches long and generally use 5 watt bulbs for incandescent bulbs.
 These are used for outlining roofs, stringing on pergolas and outlining driveways.

 C9 bulbs are larger, over 2 inches long, and fit an E17 base.
-They are available in 7 or 10 watts and are generally used in the same options as C7'S.
+They are available in 7 or 10 watts for incandescent bulbs and are generally used in the same ways as a C7 bulb.

 Both C7s and C9s come as incandescent option and will get hot with use.
 For this reason, it is recommended to keep them away from flammable decorations and especially trees, keep in mind these bulbs should never be used on trees as they are a fire hazard.
-They should also be limited to 1000 watts per breaker.
+On most applications these lights have a socket with fuses.
+These sockets usually do not allow for more than 700 watts of power per line.
+It is possible to remove the fused socket and get more lights on one strand but this is dangerous unless you know the power capacity of your light stringer.

 C7 LED light bulbs use 90% less electricity, but are the same size, and can fit into the same size lighting string as incandescents.
-They have 3 LEDs per base and come in smooth, faceted and dimmable finishes.
-C9 LED have the same basic attributes as the C7s with 5 LEDs to the base.
+They generally have 3 LEDs per base and come in smooth, faceted and dimmable finishes.
+C9 LED have the same basic attributes as the C7s but usually have 5 LEDs to the base.

 Decorating Ideas for C7 Bulbs